 - Close all other browser windows and tabs.
 For the best experience, we strongly recommend that you use a single browser window to take your assessment.
 Close all other windows and tabs to avoid difficulties or interference from other websites.
 Finally, do not open the Courses site in multiple tabs or you may lose work.

 - Disable third-party browser security add-ons or applications.
 To complete your online quiz or test, you need to submit the assessment online.
 Some browser toolbars, add-ons, or internet software may block pop-up messages or filter information you submit online.
 These tools could interfere with your assessment.
 We recommend that you temporarily disable any web filtering or pop-up blocking software while you take your quiz or test.

 - Log directly into Courses (powered by Sakai).
-For the best experience, we strongly recommend that you log into Courses directly at http://courses.pepperdine.edu and click "Pepperdine Login."
+For the best experience, we strongly recommend logging into Courses directly at http://courses.pepperdine.edu and clicking "Pepperdine Login."
 If connecting through WaveNet, the portal will send pop-up warnings every 20 minutes to keep the WaveNet session alive.
 These pop-up messages may impact your test or interfere with your concentration.

 During your test or quiz: